Email Tracking Detailed Information

 Whenever you create a follow-up on the same thread, Collabspot will mark the email as replied.
 The extension considers the user's reply and forwarded message as a reply for that email.
 To properly track emails, it is highly advisable to start a new thread/message.
 This way, Collabspot will properly track the email.

-6. Tracking multiple email addressess (CCs and BCCs included)
+6. Tracking multiple email addresses (CCs and BCCs included).

 Tracking an email with multiple email addresses will show up as one section on the Collabspot sidebar.
 It may appear that the emails weren't tracked because an email sent with multiple email addresses will only be under one "tracking file".
 The sidebar tracks all email addresses; however, it's not possible to see which email address it's tracking.
 Collabspot can only record the location where the email was opened but not who opened the email.

-8. Last December 2013, Google implemented a change to how linked images are handled in Gmail webmail.
+Last December 2013, Google implemented a change to how linked images are handled in Gmail webmail.
 Somehow, these changes affect the way email tracking works.
-Please see link for detailed explanation.

 We rely on Google providing us the information so when an email is opened in Gmail, all embedded images, including our tracking image, get replaced with “proxies” from Google’s servers.
 So instead of loading the tracking image directly from our servers, the tracking image takes an additional route through Gmail’s proxy servers before reaching our servers.